Our courses

 The course consists of two units:

-• Planning for and dealing with environmental emergencies.
+• Element 4: Planning for and Dealing with Environmental Emergencies

-Entry Requirements: Level 2 English, plus a Level 2 NEBOSH or IOSH qualification.
+Entry Requirements: Level 2 English and either a Level 2 health and safety qualification or Understanding Environmental Sustainability.

 Format of Course Materials: Paper-based